How to Navigate the Texas CBC SSCC Transition as a New Foster Parent

 If you have tried to start the Texas foster care licensing process and found yourself unsure whether to contact DFPS or a different office, you have run into one of the most confusing aspects of the current Texas system: the Community-Based Care (CBC) transition.

-Here is the direct answer: in most of Texas's largest counties, DFPS is no longer the primary licensing contact for new foster parents.
-A regional Single Source Continuum Contractor (SSCC) has taken over that function.
-Which SSCC covers your zip code — and exactly what that means for your application — is not explained clearly in any free public resource.
+Here is the direct answer: in CBC catchment areas, a regional Single Source Continuum Contractor (SSCC) coordinates foster-care services for new applicants, while private Child-Placing Agencies may handle the home-study and verification work.
+Which regional entry point covers your county — and exactly what that means for your application — is not explained clearly in any free public resource.

 This page explains the CBC structure, what it means for new applicants in 2026, and how to find out who handles licensing in your specific region.